awsdocs/aws-single-sign-on-user-guide/doc_source/security-iam-awsmanpol.md

 ### Additional information about this policy<a name="security-iam-awsmanpol-additional-info"></a>

 When AWS SSO is enabled for the first time, the SSO service creates a [service linked role](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-service-linked-roles.html) in the AWS Organizations management account \(formerly master account\) so that AWS SSO can manage the resources in your account\.
-The actions required are `iam:CreateServiceLinkedRole` and `iam:PassRole` which are shown below\.
+The actions required are `iam:CreateServiceLinkedRole` and `iam:PassRole`, which are shown in the following snippets\.

 ```
 {